rafaelqueiroz89/design_patterns_in_csharp/README.md

 <b>Design Patterns in C# 7.0</b>

 In this repository I am doing some exercises and examples about the GOF design patterns in C# 7, so it's pretty much updated.
-There is a problem.jpg file on each project folder that is an exercise, and the solution is on the Program.cs file (with the Main method), there are also some other pratical examples.
+There is a problem.jpg file on each project folder that is an exercise, and the solution is on the Program.cs file (with the Main method), there are also some other practical examples.

 /*Some considerations: */